-Check area under vehicle after overnight parking for fuel, engine coolant, oil, or other fluid leaks.
-Also, if gasoline fumes are detected or if fuel, power steering fluid, or brake fluid leaks are suspected, the cause should be located and corrected immediately.
+Check the area under the vehicle after overnight parking for fuel, engine coolant, oil or other fluid leaks.
+Also, if gasoline fumes are detected or fuel, power steering fluid, transmission fluid or brake fluid leaks are suspected, the cause should be located and corrected immediately.